CarletonComputerScienceSociety/website/content/hackthetunnels/2024-2025/challenges/29-improve-result-styling.md

 preview: "images/event_posters/2023-2024/hack_the_tunnels.jpg"
 ---

-Enhance the **styling** of the "course results" on the BuildTimetable.
+Enhance the **styling** of the "course results" on the [BuildTimetable](https://github.com/CarletonComputerScienceSociety/hack-the-tunnels-starter-2024/blob/8f7769a7223bb3e2ac4e95ced1f64373444fd838/client/src/pages/BuildTimetable/BuildTimetable.tsx) page.

 This refers to the ui that displays search results for scheduled events.